easyCZ/octoreactions/README.md

 Displays the counts of reactions next to the header of an Issue Detail View and the counts in each row of the Issue List View (see screenshots below).

 ## Why?
 Because getting a good idea of what Issues are important and have a lot of traction should be easier.
-GitHub is likely to implement this feature into their searching.
+GitHub is likely to implement this feature into their searching but in the meantime we can already start using reactions instead of +1 comments.

 ## What does it look like?